SaurabhThakre/ScheduleApp/README.md

 5) You can check all your appointments by clicking on Your Schedule and filling your email & password you used to set your appointment.

-6)On clicking Delete Appointments you can delete all appointments.
+6) On clicking Delete Appointments you can delete all appointments.

 ### Note